LiDuanAtGlasgow/GarNet/README.md

-# GarNet
+# Garment Similarity Network (GarNet): A Continuous Perception Robotic Approach for Predicting Shapes and Visually Perceived Weights of Unseen Garments
 ## Introduction

-Robot deformable object manipulation is a major challenge in the robot manipulation discipline.
-Due to the unpredictable and complicated status space of deformable objects, a robot needs to learn object geometric and physical properties before manipulations.
-This paper proposes a garment similarity network (GarNet) that learns geometric and physical similarities between garments and predicts shapes and discretised weights (weight levels) of unseen garments through continuously observing garment-motion video sequences.
-Our approach features an ‘early stop’ strategy, which means the GarNet does not need to observe the whole video sequences to make a prediction but maintains high prediction accuracies.
-We find that our GarNet achieves prediction accuracies of 98 % for shapes and 95 % for discretised weights.
+We present in this paper a Garment Similarity Network (GarNet) that learns geometric and physical similarities between known garments by continuously observing a garment while a robot picks it up from a table.
+The aim is to capture and encode geometric and physical characteristics of a garment into a manifold where a decision can be carried out, such as predicting the garment's shape class and its visually perceived weight.
+Our approach features an early stop strategy, which means that GarNet does not need to observe the entire video sequence to make a prediction and maintain high prediction accuracy values.
+In our experiments, we find that GarNet achieves prediction accuracies of 98 \% for shape classification and 95% for predicting weights.
+We compare our approach with state-of-art methods, and we observe that our approach advances the state-of-art methods from 70.8% to 98% for shape classification.

 Video Demonstration